23ewrdtf/Violin/README.md

 The finest, air-dried, highly figured maple 50 years old or more is now virtually unobtainable, unless you are lucky enough to know of a violin maker who is retiring and disposing of his stock.

 It is desirable that the wood for the major parts be quarter or radially sawn (or split if you can get it, although this carries quite a premium).

 For the front (or belly), straight-grained spruce is required.
 A fairly fine to medium grain width is ideal.
 The front is almost always made from two pieces; the wedge of timber is opened out like the pages of a book.
 As this joint is on the centre line of the instrument, it makes a useful datum line, as does the back joint if a two-piece back is being used.

 Wood thickest in the centre under the bridge.

-Thepine should be quite white and brilliant like silk when split open, avoiding anything like a reddish tinge, which indicates a most unhealthy growth.
+The pine should be quite white and brilliant like silk when split open, avoiding anything like a reddish tinge, which indicates a most unhealthy growth.
 The grain must not be too close or too wide, and must be disposed evenly and straight from top to bottom of the belly.
 The grain of the back should also run from top to bottom of the instrument.
 One is often asked, why the belly should not have the grain setting crossways, and it is often argued that the best makers have sometimes cut their backs so that the grain ran across them.

 The vibrations are transmitted along the fibres of wood quickest in this position and under these circumstances, and in the second it will be remarked that the tone of the Cremonese masterpieces is always most brilliant when this perpendicular setting of the grain has been adhered to.
 Care must be taken to select the pine neither too hard nor too soft in texture, and without any defect, knot, stain, or other fault.

-when similarly struck, the front and back, produce the same note.
+When similarly struck, the front and back, produce the same note.

 Maple is much more slow to vibrate.